- Where Does IoT Fit in Healthcare?

 Smart pills are edible healthcare IoT pills that monitor our body functioning and alert us if any anomaly arises.
 For instance, scientists at the California Institute of Technology have built a mini medical chip that can be used as a smart pill.

-These tiny pills can be swallowed and then travel through the digestive system, transmitting data about the body’s condition to a receiver worn on the outside.
+These tiny pills can be swallowed and then travel through the digestive system, transmitting data and images about the body’s condition to an external receiver.
 This has many potential applications, from monitoring gastrointestinal bleeding to detecting early signs of cancer.
-Ingestible sensors could also be used to track drug compliance by sending an alert if a patient has not taken their medication at the correct time.
+Additionally, ingestible sensors can help track medication adherence by sending alerts when a patient misses a dose, ensuring timely and effective treatment.

 One can easily access the data through their smartphones.
-This is one of the IoT benefits in healthcare, which proves how powerful the technology is.
+This is one of the most important benefits of IoT in healthcare, which proves how powerful the technology is.

 Insulin Pens